 What are the prevailing conceptions and challenges to human rationality?

-Excluded: 26.5523 The Pursuit of Human Rationality
+Note/s: Category B - 28 hours Excluded: 26,5523 The Pursuit of Human Rationality

 Is there one characteristic form of human rationality?
 At various stages in the evolution of western civilisation, theological, philosophical, scientific and technological forms of rationality have been dominant.